-Please read the following VERY carefully…
+Please read the following VERY carefully before contacting us…

-Please look through our website first to see the quality of minerals we sell.
+Please look at the highest priced items on our website first to see the quality of minerals we sell.

 What is a Mineral??

 A mineral is a naturally occurring, inorganic solid with a definite chemical composition and a crystalline structure formed by geological processes.
 A rock is an aggregate of one or more minerals whereas a rock may also include organic remains and mineraloids.
 Some rocks are predominantly composed of just one mineral.

 We are NOT interested in rocks, polished pieces, carvings and the like – we ONLY buy high quality crystallized specimens for collectors and museums.

 Please be aware that we receive HUNDREDS of emails throughout the year from people wanting to sell their items, but we only buy about 1% of what is shown to us.